Kepai39/CST8916_Daigle_Catherine-Assignment2-41175118/README.md

 SELECT * INTO [jsonstorage1] FROM [IoThubs1]
 ```

-Which shows us rows full of our sensor data, unfiltered.
+This shows us rows full of our sensor data, unfiltered.

 ![Analytics Stream Query](./screenshots/analytics-stream1.png)